tgourley/AWS-Visual-Configuration-App/Documentation/Deployment.md

 - AWS Account and associated Access Keys
 - Operating services within your AWS account.

-To deploy, download and launch the application.
+To deploy, download the executable and launch the application.

-Simply close the application window to end the system.
+Simply close the application window to stop the system.

 ### Potential Issues:

+**Error Logging**
+Currently, there is no error log for users.

 **Failed Login:**
 - Check for a steady internet connection.